Retention hacking is the new growth hacking—it doesn't matter how many customers your startup acquires if none of them stick around.

 Your goal is to pinpoint the common behaviors of your most engaged users.
 Invert that, and you'll come up with the users who aren't sticking around.

 All of this can be done in a spreadsheet with some conditional formatting, but that often proves to be extremely time-consuming.
 Luckily there are tons of tools out there that streamline the process.
 Tools like Amplitude help you create behavioral cohorts painlessly.
 You can combine and compare cohorts, quickly testing your hypotheses.

 Figuring out how to fix the issue can often be just as difficult as diagnosing it.
 If you know that user engagement depends heavily on using a core feature, you can't pester your customers with emails and push notifications to force them into engagement.
 In fact, harassing your customers might increase your churn.

 Instead of jumping the gun on big product changes, A/B test modifications on your problem cohorts to get an idea of what works and what doesn't.
-This way you can make risk-free but data-backed changes that are guaranteed to reduce churn.
-And once you've successfully improved your retention based on one behavioral cohort, rinse and repeat.
+This way you can make data-backed changes that are guaranteed to reduce churn.
+Once you've successfully improved your retention based on one behavioral cohort, rinse and repeat.